TagERP strategy ERP planning Manufacturing Asset Lifecycle, financial planning HCM Human Capital Management

-The E-Business Suite offers ordering management features like: advanced procurement, value chain management and planning, order management, asset lifecycle tools, and manufacturing management.
+The E-Business Suite offers order management features like advanced procurement, value chain management and planning, order management, asset lifecycle tools, and manufacturing management.

 The EBS Order Management command center manages aspects of inbound customer orders.
 On a granular level, you can even expedite certain orders, or remove holds that may be on orders which are preventing them from shipping.

 Order Management also gives you tools for dealing with newer subscription models of business, including time-driven models such as associated warranties or service plans.
 Billing is adaptable, too.
 Billing can be open-ended, recurring, or milestone.
-Recent product enhancements aso include options for usage-based billing if you have rental contracts, or subscription, usage-based invoicing.
+Recent product enhancements also include options for usage-based billing if you have rental contracts, subscriptions, or usage-based invoicing.

 In logistics, the system also has the capability to integrate Transportation Activities.
-You can schedule dock doors, complete fulfillment activities on-time, calculate weight and volume for tendering, and modify shipments if the wrong truck arrives, as an example.
+You can schedule dock doors, complete fulfillment activities on-time, calculate weight and volume for tendering, and modify shipments if the wrong truck arrives, for example.